openhwgroup/cva6/corev_apu/instr_tracing/README.md

 ### Continuous Integration for Encoder + Encapsulator

-The CI (Continuous Integration) test for the Encoder and  Encapsulator is also contained in Instr_tracing_test.sh and consist of running a simulation on ariane_testharness with the previous test iti_test.sh and extracting the encoded.trace, it will convert them in decaspulated csv format with the Decapsuler.
-Then it run the regressionFlow from the [E-Trace specification](https://github.com/riscv-non-isa/riscv-trace-spec) and compare both files.
+The CI (Continuous Integration) test for the Encoder and  Encapsulator is also contained in Instr_tracing_test.sh and consists in running a simulation on ariane_testharness with the previous test iti_test.sh and extracting the `encoded.trace`, it will convert them in decaspulated csv format with the Decapsuler.
+Then it runs the regressionFlow from the [E-Trace specification](https://github.com/riscv-non-isa/riscv-trace-spec) and compare both files.
 We cleaned both file to compare what is comparable, again we exclude the start and the end because it's not matching based spike version.